data-integration-toolkit/ditk/data_cleaning/imputation/mice/README.md

 - Gold dataset is used in order to evaluate the **performance of this algorithm by rmse value.**

+Sample Input and Output files have been included in tests folder.

 ## Evalution
 - Benchmark datasets :